-The final one on our list comes from an elite manufacturer.
+The final one on my list comes from an elite manufacturer.
 They started manufacturing around 1933 and are still ruling the industry.
 Trewax is a natural paste wax that contains Carnauba, which is known as the world’s hardest wax.

 Carnauba, which is also known as a Brazilian wax, comes directly from the Carnauba palm tree.
 The wax is fully nature-friendly.

 People often complain about the frequent use of coating as most of the coats wear off fast in heavy use.
-If you do have the same problem, then we recommend you to use Trewax Paste Wax.
+If you do have the same problem, then I recommend you to use Trewax Paste Wax.

 If you’re confused about what to do with the rest of the paste wax, let us tell you how multipurpose it is.
 When you’re done with the table saw, you can use it in hardwood floors to make your wood panel glossy.